Monday, August 31, 2015

 Adapted from a document at the National Library / zoom

-*Exceptions: the Northern and Eastern stations, which predate the June insurrection, and the former Gare d'Orsay, built in built in 1898 when strikes had replaced revolts.
+*Except the Northern and Eastern stations, which predate the June insurrection, and the former Gare d'Orsay, built in 1898 when strikes had replaced revolts.

 "In that way the workers were pushed back toward the outskirts; and as one easily understands, that change influenced in a positive way order and public safety."

--- Général Moltke visiting Paris, in Atlas du Paris haussmannien, p.
+-- Général Moltke visiting Paris, cited in Atlas du Paris haussmannien, p.
 93

 # # #